70 South Street, Blue Hill, Maine

 Welsh Rarebit (Gourmet Cheese on Toast)

 If you love cheese on toast but feel it’s not quite complex enough to constitute a full meal, then Welsh Rarebit may be the recipe for you.
-This dish, also called Welsh Rabbit, tops crispy toast with a cheese sauce and broils it until the top is a beautiful golden brown.
+This dish, also called Welsh Rabbit, tops crispy toast with a cheese sauce broiled until it turns a beautiful golden brown.
 If you crown it with a fried egg, it’s called a Golden Buck.
-It’s a rich, decadent, flavorful delight, perfect for the cheese lover.
+This rich, decadent, flavorful delight is perfect for the cheese lover.

 Read More »